stevewoolcock/WrenSharp/README.md

         return num * 2
     ");

-// If the function did not compile, the WrenFn will be not be valid.
+// If the function did not compile, the WrenHandle will be not be valid.
 // CreateFunction() can also be instructed to throw a WrenInterpretException. if (dynamicFn.IsValid)
 {